nesshin7/nesshin7/content/about.md

 +++
 I'm seeking to grow in faith, fervor, and understanding.
 I came to Japan in 2022, and came to faith about a year later.
 After completing catechesis I received the Sacrament of Confirmation and the name of my patron Saint Augustine of Hippo.
 I will mostly (but not exclusively) write about Catholic themes, such as what I've learned from Bible readings or my experiences trying to live a Christian life.
 I also want to practice writing in Japanese about my thoughts and interests in a way that is genuine, even if what I write is technically poor.
 Where I write in both English and Japanese, the intention is not necessarily to have equivalent translations side-by-side, but rather direct production in the working language.

-Two principals restricting my posts:
+Two principles restricting my posts:
 1. No images
 2. No machine translation